WHO IS BOCÓN ARTS?

 A message from our Artistic Director:

-Bocón was founded on the values that all voices matter and deserve a platform to be heard.
+Bocón was founded on the idea that marginalized voices deserve a platform to be elevated and heard.

-Bocón and every person who is a part of this organization stands with our black students, artists, board and community members.
-Together we must work to dismantle white supremacy.
+Bocón and every person who is a part of this organization stands with our Black students, artists, board, and community members to dismantle white supremacy.

-We also know it is not enough to just make a statement and move on with business as usual.
-As an organization, we need to constantly ask ourselves: who’s voice is represented on our stage, in our classrooms, in our leadership and are we listening to those voices that are often ignored?
+It is not enough to just make a statement and move on with business as usual.
+We need to constantly ask ourselves: whose voice is represented on our stage, in our classrooms, in our leadership and are we listening to those voices that are often ignored?

 We are committed to producing work that reflects disenfranchised voices.

 We are committed to supporting and hiring BIPOC artists.